 In other words, your kids’ ability to fuck up 100 years of public health progress is absolutely my business as a member of the public.
 And since it’s my business, I’m humbly requesting/demanding you go down to your local physician and get your kids a

 polio anti-polio shot.

 Need some more Hitting The Trifecta right now?
 Try this one: These Are The People In Your Neighborhood.
 Sorry.
 Or how about this one?
 If You’ll Excuse Me, I’ve Gotta See A Man About A Dog.
-I like this one, too: A Letter To My Younger Self.
+I like this one, too: Deliver Us From Upheaval.